 Install Calibre from Flathub

-Flatpak will then download Calibre and any required runtime dependencies.
-Note that your first Flatpak installation may take longer because it also downloads shared runtime components.
+Flatpak downloads Calibre and any required runtime dependencies.
+The first Flatpak installation takes longer because it also downloads shared runtime components.

 Verify the Flatpak Installation